vmware-tanzu/tanzu-framework/cli/core/docs/cli/cli-architecture.md

 Target is a top level entity used to make the control plane, that a user is interacting against, more explicit in command invocations.
 This is done by creating a separate target specific command under root level command for Tanzu CLI. e.g. `tanzu <target>`

-The Tanzu CLI supports two targets: `kubernetes`, `mission-control`.
+The Tanzu CLI supports two targets: `kubernetes` (alias `k8s`), `mission-control` (alias `tmc`).
 To respect backwards-compatibility, when no target command is specified, the kubernetes target is used automatically.

 Target of a plugin is determined differently for Standalone Plugins and Context-Scoped plugins.